GutoL/Spider-SFC-Kubernetes/README.md

 *** On the main node:
-check the status of mongoDB: systemctl status mongod.service if the mongDB is not running, start it: sudo service mongod start start the monitor: monitor/monitor-handler/monitor.py start the collector: python monitor/monitor-handler/python collector.py start the agent: python agent/agent.py start the orchestrator: python orchestrator/orchestrator.py to call the orchestrator: curl -X POST -H "Content-Type: application/json" -d @orchestrator/sfc-request-image.json http://192.168.0.209:4100/sfc
+check the status of mongoDB: systemctl status mongod.service if the mongDB is not running, start it: sudo systemctl start mongod.service start the monitor: monitor/monitor-handler/monitor.py start the collector: python monitor/monitor-handler/collector.py start the agent: python agent/agent.py start the orchestrator: python orchestrator/orchestrator.py to call the orchestrator: curl -X POST -H "Content-Type: application/json" -d @orchestrator/sfc-request-image.json http://192.168.0.209:4996/sfc